Skip to main content

 • Anastrozole ∞ In specific cases where testosterone conversion to estrogen becomes excessive, Anastrozole, an aromatase inhibitor, may be considered.
 This medication helps to manage estrogen levels, preventing potential side effects associated with elevated estrogen.

 Monitoring is a cornerstone of effective testosterone therapy.
-Baseline total testosterone levels are measured before initiation, and then rechecked 3-6 weeks after starting therapy to the physiological range.
+Baseline total testosterone levels are measured before initiation, and then rechecked 3-6 weeks after starting therapy to ensure levels remain within the physiological range.
 Annual evaluations include monitoring of lipids, liver function tests, and complete blood count, alongside breast and pelvic examinations.
 The use of ultrasensitive assays, such as liquid chromatography followed by tandem mass spectrometry (LC-MSMS), is recommended for accurate measurement of testosterone levels in women.

 Peptides as Complementary Agents